 Most people and firms who are exchanging a substantial quantity of currency go to a bank, and most banks provide foreign exchange as a service to customers.
 These banks (and a few other firms), known as dealers, then trade the foreign exchange.
 This is called the interbank market.

 In the world economy, roughly 2,000 firms are foreign exchange dealers.
 The U.S. economy has less than 100 foreign exchange dealers, but the largest 12 or so dealers carry out more than half the total transactions.
 The foreign exchange market has no central location, but the major dealers keep a close watch on each other at all times.

 The foreign exchange market is huge not because of the demands of tourists, firms, or even foreign direct investment, but instead because of portfolio investment and the actions of interlocking foreign exchange dealers.
 International tourism is a very large industry, involving about $1 trillion per year.
-Global exports are about 23% of global GDP; which is about $18 trillion per year.
-Foreign direct investment totaled about $1.5 trillion in the end of 2013.
-These quantities are dwarfed, however, by the $5.3 trillion per day traded in foreign exchange markets.
+Global exports are about 23.5% of global GDP or about $19 trillion per year.
+Foreign direct investment totaled about $870 billion in the end of 2021.
+These quantities are dwarfed, however, by the $6.6 trillion per day traded in foreign exchange markets.
 Most transactions in the foreign exchange market are for portfolio investment—relatively short-term movements of financial capital between currencies—and because of the large foreign exchange dealers' actions as they constantly buy and sell with each other.

 Strengthening and Weakening Currency

 When the prices of most goods and services change, the price "rises or "falls".
 For exchange rates, the terminology is different.
 When the exchange rate for a currency rises, so that the currency exchanges for more of other currencies, we refer to it as appreciating or “strengthening.”
 When the exchange rate for a currency falls, so that a currency trades for less of other currencies, we refer to it as depreciating or “weakening.”